preston176/vue-roadmap-for-react-devs/README.md

 | **Volar** | VSCode extension for Vue with TypeScript |
 | **Vitest** | Testing framework like Jest but optimized for Vite |

 ---

-## ⭐️ Star-worthy Tips

-- Document your journey for each project: include screenshots, lessons, challenges, and what you learned.
-- Make a clean README for every project.
-Include `Getting Started`, `Tech Stack`, and a `Demo` if possible.
-- Share your GitHub repo on Dev.to, Hashnode, or LinkedIn.
-- Use good commit messages and PR descriptions if open-sourcing.

----